 To optimize model performance, a hyperparameter search was conducted using the HEBO algorithm \cite{hebo}, a scalable Bayesian optimization method.
-Due to computational constraints, hyperparameter tuning was conducted on a randomly sampled 10\% subset of nonimputed data points for ensemble models, and on a random 10\% subset of time series with at least 730 observations for neural models.
-This subset was chosen to be representative of the overall data distribution, ensuring that optimized hyperparameters would generalize between training setups that are group-specific and full-category.
-The feature set used for all experiments was restricted to the subset identified as relevant through Boruta feature selection.
+Due to computational constraints, hyperparameter tuning was conducted separately on a randomly sampled 10\% subset for both nonimputed and imputed data configurations.
+This ensured that each experimental condition received appropriately optimized hyperparameters rather than applying configurations tuned on one data type to another.

-The naive mean model is used as a benchmark.
-It predicts the mean of each series for items present in the training set, and the group-level mean for items not seen during training.

-By standardizing the implementation pipeline across models and varying experimental conditions, this setup provides a robust empirical basis for comparing forecasting approaches in a B\&M retail setting.